masterdesky/masterdesky.github.io/_posts/2020-10-13-gadget2_install.md

 ```
 This will tell the simulation to save snapshot files in `.hdf5` format which can be handled with Python later.

-GADGET-2 works in a way, that it saves "snapshots" of the simulation in a given interval.
-The shorter this interval, the more better and continuous our sample will be.
+GADGET-2 works by taking a "snapshot" of the simulation at certain intervals, and saving the coordinates and velocities of the simulated particles into a file.
+The shorter this interval is, the better and more continuous our sample will be.
 The length of this can be changed in the line

 ```bash
 % Output frequency